WHO WE ARE

 Establishing the Centre has been a collaborative effort with the residents of the Port Joli Basin and volunteers.

 We are located at 339 Sandy Bay rd, Port Joli.
 From Halifax, take highway 103 West until Exit 22.
-Turn left onto Highway 3, continue until Port L'Herbert rd on the left.
-Follow Port L'Herbert for 8km (past Wharf rd), then turn left onto Sandy Bay rd.
+Turn left onto Highway 3, continue until Port L'Hebert rd on the left.
+Follow Port L'Hebert for 8km (past Wharf rd), then turn left onto Sandy Bay rd.
 Follow Sandy bay until Harrison Lewis Centre driveway on your left (small white sign on driveway).

 WHAT WE DO